rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 bind them on your fingers; write them on the tablet of your heart. ^0703

-Say to wisdom, You are my sister, and call insight your intimate friend, ^0704
+Say to wisdom, "You are my sister," and call insight your intimate friend, ^0704

 to keep you from the forbidden woman, from the adulteress with her smooth words. ^0705